 Climbing in the Lake District can be tricky - damp conditions, a long drive and a multitude of route choices can put many a climber off.
 But like all good things, a trip to the Lakes is well worth the effort.
-For me there are two key ingredients for success - a copy of Lake District Rock and a careful study of the MWIS Weather Forecast.
-If I have a free day coming up between May and October I'll check the forecast 48 hours before setting off.
+For me there are perhaps two key ingredients for success - a copy of Lake District Rock and a careful study of the MWIS Weather Forecast.
+If I have a free day coming up between May and October I'll often check the forecast in the days before setting off.
 If it's promises to be dry and warm (say 10 degrees C or more above 900m) then I'll try to find a partner.
 However if no one's free then it's a day of fell running and a chance to do a stage or two of the Bob Graham Round!

 Here are 5 climbs that I hope will inspire you to head to the Lakes this year...